toddledev/documentation/docs/01-about/index.md

 ---

 # About Nordcraft
 Nordcraft is an open-source Web Development Engine that unifies visual design and code in a single platform.
-It eliminates the traditional handoff between designers and developers, creating a seamless workflow where both can collaborate effectively.
+It eliminates the traditional handoff between designers and developers, creating a seamless workflow where both collaborate effectively and neither is limited.

 ## Bridging design and development
 Nordcraft combines a visual editor for interface design with a powerful technical foundation built on modern web standards.
 This approach accelerates development without sacrificing quality or control.